thapelomagqazana/thapelomagqazana/README.md

 - Jazz and Deep house music while coding

 ## Currently Looking:
-Seeking backend/systems roles in Java and Python where I can flex my code muscles and build impactful solutions.
+Seeking full stack development roles where I can flex both backend and frontend skills, especially in Javascript, Java and Python, to build impactful solutions.

 ## Let's Connect!